thi-ng/umbrella/packages/sexpr/tpl.readme.md

 ### Interpreter

+The below code example implements a small Lisp-like language, complete with interpreter and can be used an the basis for an easily extensible (and more optimized) setup.
+Even this barebones implementation allows for defining of symbols & functions, lexical scoping, FFI via providing externally defined functions via the global environment, variadic math ops...

 ```ts tangle:export/readme.ts
 import type { Fn, Fn2 } from "@thi.ng/api";
 import { DEFAULT, defmulti, type MultiFn2 } from "@thi.ng/defmulti";